-8 Influencer Marketing Strategies to Grow Your Reach
+8 Influencer Marketing Strategies (and Ideas) to Grow Your Reach

 Influencer marketing is one of the most effective ways to expand your company’s reach, increase your credibility in your industry, and establish yourself as a thought leader within your field of expertise.

 In this article you'll learn eight strategies for becoming an influencer in your field, finding other influencers, and using your influencing skills to get people to sit up and pay attention to what you have to say.

 Before we dive into that, though, let’s quickly talk about what influencer marketing really means.

 What Is Influencer Marketing?

 Influencer marketing is a way to leverage the status of an individual within your organization to boost the profile and standing of the company as a whole.
 Many influencers also use their status and reach to launch their own companies or consulting businesses.